jakesyl/RockPaperScissors/README.md

-RockPaperScissors
+Rock Paper Scissors
 =================

-Rock Paper Scissors Game
+A Simple Game of Rock Paper Scissors
+Install Python 3.4 to Run